YamanAlBochi/Customer-Segmentation-with-Excel/README.md

 - To build this recommendation, I start with a PowerPoint presentation which outlines the approach which we will be taking.
 The client has agreed on a 3 week scope with the following 3 phases as follows - Data Exploration; Model Development; Interpretation.

-- Third step is I prepare a detailed approach for completing the analysis including activities – i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting
+- Third step is I prepare a detailed approach for completing the analysis including activities – i.e. understanding the data distributions, feature engineering, data transformations, modelling, results interpretation and reporting.